madomb01/fend/README.md

 This project uses the Sentiment Analysis feature of MeaningCloud.
+To analyze a website:

+Before running the program, make sure to run npm install, npm run build-dev, and npm run build-prod in the command prompt.

-To analyze a website, simply copy and paste the website into the "Name" field and press the "Submit" button.
+To analyze a website/article, simply copy and paste the website into the "Name" field and press the "Submit" button.
 Results may take a moment to appear, so please be patient.

 Results will show in the following order: score_tag, Model, Agreement, Subjectivity, Confidence, and Irony